PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/5_testing.md

 ./target/release/<project_name>  --dev
 ```

-Once the blockchain is running open the [Polkadot JS UI for Substrate](https://polkadot.js.org/apps/) in your Chromium-based browser again.
-The first thing you need to do is to register the following custom struct with a JSON file or by copy pasting it:
+Once the blockchain is running, open the [Polkadot JS UI for Substrate](https://polkadot.js.org/apps/) in your Chromium-based browser again.
+The first thing you'll need to do is to register the following custom struct with a JSON file or by copy pasting it:

 ```
 {